Sighfy/sighfy/README.md

 I'm Sighfy, Software/Web developer

 ## What I'm up to:
-- 🔭 I’m either working on something web related or discord bot related
+- 🔭 I’m either working on something web or discord bot related
 - 🧐 Always researching and learning new things
 - 📫 I can be reached at my [website][website]